bwcompton/leaflet.lagniappe/README.md

 # leaflet.lagniappe
 Additional Leaflet plugins for R that work under Shiny

 Leaflet for R has support for several of the many available Leaflet plugins, but implementing others in R is non-trivial.
 Additional plugins in this package are tested under Shiny, both locally and on shinyapps.io, so you can use these in Shiny-based web pages.
 I'll continue to add plugins-here as I develop them.
-The goal is for plugins to require a simple call, e.g.,

 ## Installation
 ```